10 Nelson Tasman Must-Dos

 1. Hike in Paradise on the Abel Tasman Coastal Track

 The Abel Tasman Coastal Track is one of New Zealand’s 9 Great Walks.
 The multi-day hike takes you to some of the most beautiful and pristine beaches in New Zealand, as well as navigating through native bush.
 As one of the easier Great Walks, it is definitely a must for anyone with a sense of adventure!
+It’s also one of the 10 Amazing Things to Do in the Abel Tasman National Park.

 Location: Abel Tasman National Park